danielatrivella/np3_ligand/np3_LigPCDS/README.md

 - A table with the atomic radii from theoretical and experimental data, located in the root folder:
   - _atomic_radii_tables.csv_

-#### Lig-PCDB databases record
+#### LigPCDS - dataset record

-The databases created by Lig-PCDB can be retrieved from [Zenodo](https://zenodo.org/), an open dissemination research data repository.
+The LigPCDS can be retrieved from [Zenodo](https://zenodo.org/), an open dissemination research data repository.
 The deposit data is located in the record xTODOlinkX, and contains:

-- Lig-PCDB-SP_record : The database with the SP-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
+- LigPCDS-SP_record : The dataset with the SP-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
-- Lig-PCDB-AtomSymbol_record : The database with the AtomSymbol-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
+- LigPCDS-AtomSymbol_record : The dataset with the AtomSymbol-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
-- Lig-PCDB-Grids_reso-1.5-2.2_gridspace-0.5 : The database with the ligand grid image of the valid ligands list.
+- LigPCDS-Grids_reso-1.5-2.2_gridspace-0.5 : The dataset with the ligand grid image of the valid ligands list.

 ---------------------------
 ---------------------------